snwfdhmp/liquipedia-to-ical/README.md

 ![Example Calendar Event](https://i.imgur.com/LYT2wIt.png)

-Events will be updated regularly with new matches.
-Every time the Calendar URL is fetched, it parses the Liquipedia page for new matches.
+> "???" means that the opponent is not yet defined and will be later when the competition administrators announce the opponent officially.

 ## How to filter only matches I'm interested in ?